THE RADIAL REVOLUTION

 Punctual deformation

 The carcass material overlaps for a shorter time and with less tension.
-As a result, the tire deforms more selectively and can react much more flexibly and adaptably to unevenness without sacrificing control.
+As a result, the tire deforms more selectively and can react much more flexibly and adaptably to unevenness without sacrificing the safety factor.

 image-slider